nsaunders/writing/posts/function-aschild-intro/index.md

 </Button>
 ```

-To the compiler, this just looks a plain HTML `<a>` element nested as the child
+To the compiler, this just looks like a plain HTML `<a>` element nested as the
-of some `<Button>` element.
-This one weird trick should make the TypeScript
+child of some `<Button>` element.
+This one weird trick should make the
-performance and type inference much more predictable.
+TypeScript performance and type inference much more predictable.

 And because `<Button>` and `<a>` are now separate elements, a given prop can be
 set explicitly on either one; thus, prop collisions are eliminated.